salt-extensions/community/working_group/2024/2024-09-19-meeting-notes.md

 # 2024 September 19 - Meeting notes

 ## Attendees
+    - Melissa Strong
+    - Dafydd
+    - Shane Lee
+    - Max Arnold
+    - David Murphy

 ## Meeting recording

 Watch the YouTube recording of the meeting on the Salt Extensions playlist: https://www.youtube.com/playlist?list=PL9svBjLDUl_-gyXj2lDYomI8keXtbMqUl
 Video from Sept.
-5th meeting still to be uploaded to youtube.
+5th and 19th meetings still to be uploaded to youtube.

 ## Agenda and notes